 The school environment, as far as possible, is kept free of the most common allergens that may trigger an asthma attack.
-They should not keep warm blooded pets (for example dogs, rabbits, or guinea pigs) inside classrooms.
+They should not keep warm blooded pets (for example dogs, rabbits, or guinea pigs) inside the school premises.
 Smoking is explicitly prohibited on the school site.
 There are other asthma triggers, for example house dust mites, viruses, damp, mould, and air pollution.
+Idling in cars, which means keeping the engine running while stationary when waiting to drop off or pick-up children from school, increases the number of toxic pollutants in the air which can trigger asthma symptoms.
 Exposure to these triggers should be limited wherever possible.

-7. Pupils Who Miss School Due to Asthma
+7. Students Who Miss School Due to Asthma

-The school management monitors all pupil absence.
-For example, if a pupil is having a lot of time off school due to their asthma, or the pupil is identified as being constantly tired in school, staff will contact the parent to work out how they can be supported.
-The school may need to speak with the school nurse or other health professional to ensure the pupil's asthma control is optimal.
+The school management should be monitoring students' absence.
+For example, if a student is having a lot of time off school due to their asthma, or the student is identified as being constantly tired in school, staff will contact the parent to work out how they can be supported.
+The school may need to speak with the school nurse or other health professional to ensure the student's asthma control is optimal.